-Page speed will not only affect user experience but will also affect your rankings.
-Your page will be affected negatively if it’s slow, heavy and takes a long time to load.
+Page speed will not only affect user experience but will also affect SEO rankings.
+Your page will be impacted if it’s slow, heavy and takes a long time to load.

-Diagnosis: Make sure that your site is fast and can load information without much hassle.
+Diagnosis: Make sure that your website is loading as per Google’s recommended 2-second page loading speed.
 You can check your page speed here.

 Google is paying more and more attention to user experience and will rank sites based on how user-friendly they are.
 With that said, your ranks are likely to drop if your Click-Through Rate (CTR) drops.

-Diagnosis: People will click through your site and stay there if they’re satisfied with your site’s content.
-Great content and fast loading pages will drastically lower the abandonment rate.
+Diagnosis: Users will click through your site and stay there if they’re satisfied with your site’s content.
+Great content and fast loading pages will drastically lower page abandonment rate and improve engagement.